Abba856/timeTable/README.md

 ## Overview

-This system allows department administrators to manage courses, lecturers, and venues, and to generate, view, and export conflict-free timetables.
+This system allows department administrators to manage courses, lecturers, venues, and timeslots, and to generate, view, and export conflict-free timetables.
 The application follows a structured System Development Life Cycle (SDLC) and an iterative development approach.

+The application provides a complete solution for academic timetable management with a user-friendly graphical interface and robust data management capabilities.

 ## Technology Stack